sachinprajapati8604/sachinprajapati8604/README.md

 #  👋 Hi, I’m Sachin Prajapati
 - 👨‍🔬 Exploring new technologies and developing software solutions
 - 👀 I’m interested in competitive programming
-- 🌱 I’m currently learning React JS, Node JS.
+- 🌱 I’m currently learning React JS, Angular JS Node JS.
 - 💞️ I’m looking to collaborate on dsa
 - 😄 Passionate about accessibility and committed to a web that works for everyone
 - 📫 How to reach me https://www.linkedin.com/in/sachin-prajapati40/